johnmyronmillar/YenFutureValue/README.md

 ![ARIMA_forecast](Images/ARIMA_forecast.png)

-* The ARIMA forecast for the Yen is the opposite of the ARMA.
-The ARIMA forecast and increasing value.
+* The ARIMA forecast for the Yen is steadily increaseing value which matches the ARMA's flat yield after day one.

+* Based on this model I would also buy the Yen, but based on the AIC and BIC scores this model does not look to be a good fit.

 ### GARCH